-Or more specific, the problem is in the habit of having focus, since the habit hasn’t been developed well at all.
+Or more specific, the problem is not only in the habit of having focus, since the habit hasn’t been developed well at all, but on what to focus on.
 Even if all the plans in the world are in front of you, not taking action or really, not following the guideline of focus itself, will failure set in.
+Also, doing everything that you want is not a good thing (jack of all trades, master of none).
+Read Don’t be a Donkey by Derek Sivers to remind you of this from time to time.

 Though we fail to do what we need to do, it is not the end of the world.
 Rather, we should learn from our mistakes and rise up again and move on, still do the thing you want to do.
 Because that hasn’t disappeared; rather, the hunger has strengthened by carelessly not feeding it consistently enough.